Ask Slashdot: Can Linux Run a GPU-Computing Application Written For Windows?

 https://www.reddit.com/r/pcmasterrace/comments/2z0evz/gpu_passthrough_or_how_to_play_any_game_at_near/

-It worked for F@H (Score:4, Informative)
+It worked for F@H (Score:5, Informative)

 It used to be there was no Linux Folding@Home application.
 But there was a way to run the Windows CUDA application on Linux, and I did for a couple of years.